m6n50u7/keygen/README.md

 # Notes:
 in the legacy algorithm you have to chose subkeys that their sizes are coprime to get the longest possible pseudo-random keys.<br />
+for unkown reasons, sometimes I get reproducible segfaults on my ARM phone using termux. but on 64 bit PC there is no encountered error.